 Benign prostatic hyperplasia is a condition that occurs when the prostate gland enlarges, potentially slowing or blocking the urine stream.
 Other names for benign prostatic hyperplasia include benign prostatic hypertrophy, an enlarged prostate, and BPH.
 BPH occurs only in men; approximately 8 percent of men aged 31 to 40 have BPH.
 In men over age 80, more than 80 percent have BPH.

 Many men with BPH have no symptoms.
 In men with symptoms, the most common include needing to urinate frequently (during the day and night), a weak urine stream, and leaking or dribbling of urine.
 These symptoms are called lower urinary tract symptoms (LUTS).
 For men with bothersome symptoms, treatment with one or more medicines or surgery is available.

 More detailed information about BPH is available by subscription.
-(See "Medical treatment of benign prostatic hyperplasia" and "Surgical and other invasive therapies of benign prostatic hyperplasia".)
+(See "Medical treatment of benign prostatic hyperplasia" and "Transurethral procedures for treating benign prostatic hyperplasia".)

 THE PROSTATE GLAND

 The prostate is a small gland that is part of the male reproductive system.
 It sits just below the bladder and in front of the rectum (figure 1).
 The prostate is normally about the size of a walnut.

 The prostate is composed of two lobes, covered by an outer layer of tissue.
 The prostate surrounds the urethra, the tube that carries urine from the bladder through the penis and outside the body.

 BENIGN PROSTATIC HYPERPLASIA CAUSES